siegerts/neon-branches-amplify-cicd/README.md

 ### Integration Steps

-1. Configure AWS Amplify: Set up your Amplify app and CI/CD pipeline as per your project requirements.
+1. Set up your Amplify app and CI/CD pipeline as per your project requirements.
+Enable branch auto-detection for the app to create a new Amplify app branch for each new git branch matching the configured pattern.
-2. Set Up Neon: Ensure your Neon project is configured and obtain your project ID and API key.
+2. Set Up your Neon project and create your an API key.
-3. Customize the Script: Modify neon-ci.sh with your specific Neon project ID, database name, and other parameters as needed.
+3. Modify neon-ci.sh with your specific Neon project ID, database name, and other parameters as needed.

 ```bash
 bash neon-ci.sh create-branch --app-id $AWS_APP_ID --neon-project-id <neon-project-id> --branch-name $AWS_BRANCH --parent-branch main --api-key-param "<ssm-param>" --role-name <neon-role> --database-name <neon-db-name> --suspend-timeout 0